Wings-Of-Disaster/Mosaic/README.md

 # Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments

 ## Overview
 This repository contains the code for **Mosaic**, a novel DFKD framework utilizing Mixture-of-Experts with Advanced Integrated Collaboration for Heterogeneous Distributed Environments.
-Due to time constraints, only a portion of the code has been organized and released.
-To ensure fairness during the review process, we will not update the anonymous link further.
-We sincerely apologize for any inconvenience this may cause and will release more complete code in future supplementary materials.

 ## Requirements